 • Built-in Development Server: Makes development and testing simple.

-Types of Applications Using Flask
+Types of Applications You Can Build with Flask

 Flask is versatile and can be used to develop various types of applications, including: